ban-epfl/QWO/README.md

-# QVP: Speeding Up Permutation-Based Causal Discovery in LiGAMs
+# QWO: Speeding Up Permutation-Based Causal Discovery in LiGAMs

-In this project, you can find the official codes of the paper titled "QVP: Speeding Up Permutation-Based Causal Discovery in LiGAMs" and instructions on how to run them.
+In this project, you can find the official codes of the paper titled "QWO: Speeding Up Permutation-Based Causal Discovery in LiGAMs" and instructions on how to run them.
 The codes are in python.

 ## Requirements